MODEL LAW ON WAREHOUSE RECEIPTS

 A number of countries have recently initiated legislative reforms to modernise their national legal framework and accommodate the use of new technologies.
 Such reforms have often been supported by international organisations such as the World Bank Group, the United Nations Food and Agriculture Organization, and the European Bank for Reconstruction and Development.

 However, no intergovernmental organisation has yet adopted a model law on warehouse receipts that would assist States in undertaking reforms.
-Such an instrument would not only help strengthening their national legal frameworks but also increase international harmonisation, thereby facilitating cross-border transactions.
+Such an instrument would not only help strengthen their national legal frameworks but also increase international harmonisation, thereby facilitating cross-border transactions.

 In 2019, the Secretariat of the United Nations Commission on International Trade Law (UNCITRAL) invited the UNIDROIT Secretariat to consider legislative joint work on warehouse receipts, with particular focus on the possible drafting of a Model Law.
 Several reasons motivated this initiative, including the growing importance of warehouse receipts in supply-chain and value-chain financing; constraints in access to credit limiting economic growth, particularly in developing countries and emerging markets; a lack of norms governing warehouse receipts in many jurisdictions; and the need to harmonise existing standards on warehouse receipts promoted by international organisations.